The dying need but little, dear, —

 Perceives when you are gone.

-We are busy working to bring Emily Dickinson's "The dying need but little" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "The dying need but little" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The dying need but little" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.